imperialwicket/imperialwicket.com/content/post/install-spinnaker-on-ubuntu-16.04-in-aws.md

 I encountered a lot of issues installing [Spinnaker](https://www.spinnaker.io/) (1.6.1 and 1.7.x) on Ubuntu in Amazon Web Services.
 This post is the collection of steps I took to get a demo server with a working Spinnaker and Jenkins installation.
 I am going to use [GitHub](https://github.com/) and the [GitHub Branch Source Plugin](https://go.cloudbees.com/docs/cloudbees-documentation/cje-user-guide/index.html#github-branch-source) from CloudBees in order to trigger my build/bakes.
 My target flow for the demo is:

-1. Push a branch/create a pull request with changes - triggers
+1. Push a branch/create a pull request with changes (human action)
-2. Jenkins tests integrated in the project repo to certify merge
+2. Jenkins runs a pipeline via Jenkinsfile to test updates and certify merge
-3. Merge the pull request to master - triggers
+3. Merge the pull request to master (human action)
-4. Jenkins tests integrated in the project repo and builds a Debian package
+4. Jenkins runs a pipeline via Jenkinsfile to test updates and builds a Debian package
-5. Once the Debian package is built - triggers
+6. Spinnaker runs a simple Bake and Deploy (red/black) pipeline

-6. Simple Bake and Deploy pipeline in Spinnaker
+This implementation is opinionated and very insecure, but it gives you an easy 10-15 minute commit through deploy demonstration to really open discussions about Spinnaker as a deployment platform for your project or organization.

-This implementation gives you an easy 10-15 minute commit through deploy demonstration to really open discussions about Spinnaker as a deployment platform for your project or organization.
-What this installation requires:
+### This demo requires:

 * AWS account - I recommend a clean account for this demo.
-If you are using an existing account try to run things in an alternative region or a unique vpc at the very least.
-The server necessary to run this is not small, and will likely cost around $100 per month if you leave it running 24/7.
-The aws cli tools can be handy, but shouldn't be a hard requirement.
+If you are using an existing account try to run things in an alternative region or a unique vpc.
+A reasonable server is necessary to run Spinnaker and Jenkins.
+It will likely cost around $100 per month if you leave it and the demo server running 24/7.
+The aws cli tools are helpful, but I will reference the AWS mgmt console.
 * GitHub account
 * Git repository that includes test script(s) and a build script that results in a Debian package.
 * Some DNS control to point a CNAME at your EC2 instance (or familiarity to manage it with hosts files).

-## What this is NOT:
+### What this is NOT:
 * This is NOT Production appropriate - I skip certificates, authentication, and authorization.
 I also skip load balancing and barely touch DNS.
 Do NOT use this in production.
 * This is NOT FREE - This will cost money.
 Not a lot, but more than your average hobby server.
 * This is NOT a container/Kubernetes demo.
-[Those exist](https://www.spinnaker.io/setup/install/providers/kubernetes/) and k8s is great, but adding containers to Spinnaker made it a harder sell for my organization.
+[Those exist](https://www.spinnaker.io/setup/install/providers/kubernetes/) and k8s is great, but for organizations who are not already using containers they simply complicate matters.

 ## [spinnaker-demo](https://github.com/imperialwicket/spinnaker-demo)

-Spinnaker-demo is a sample repo that includes a Jenkinsfile (with some master branch specific work), includes a few simple test files, and builds a Debian package that is designed to work on a vanilla Ubuntu server.
+[Spinnaker-demo](https://github.com/imperialwicket/spinnaker-demo) is a sample repo that includes a Jenkinsfile (with some master branch specific work), includes a few simple test files, and builds a Debian package that is designed to work on a vanilla Ubuntu server.
 Spinnaker-demo is really two html files and a bunch of test and packaging logic.
 This makes it easy for any developers or interested parties to make simple changes to an html file and watch their changes go live.

 You can clone this repo or generate your own, but I think it is important that the demo application be simple so that version changes are apparent and updates are not a source of complication.